Mattia Colnaghi: Macau Grand Prix

 Colnaghi made his debut in Formula Regional machinery with MP during the 2024 Formula Regional World Cup.
 He did not finish the race due to a crash at the end of lap 13, but was classified in 14th since he finished 85% of the race.

 Eurocup-3

 Colnaghi competes in the 2025 Eurocup-3 season, continuing with MP Motorsport.

 FIA Formula 3

-In 2026, Colnaghi is set to make the promotion to FIA Formula 3, remaining with MP Motorsport once more.
+In 2026, Colnaghi made the promotion to FIA Formula 3, remaining with MP Motorsport once more.
+In addition, for this season he decided to switch to an Argentine racing license, so he is no longer depicted as italian.

 Formula One

 In August 2025, Colnaghi was announced to be joining the Red Bull Junior Team.